-Tenants wishing to sublet during the summer/winter holiday may identify a subtenant without first notifying the University.
+Tenants wishing to sublet during the summer/winter holiday may identify a subtenant by completing a Sublet Offer Form.
 However, as stated in all NYU leases, tenants are only allowed to sublet their apartment for periods longer than 30 consecutive days.
 Moreover, the rent charged by a tenant to a subtenant may not exceed the tenant’s rent plus a 10% surcharge for a furnished apartment.
 Once you secure a subtenant for the summer/winter holiday, it is required that you submit a copy of the sublease to the Faculty Housing Office for review and approval.

 Illegal Subletting Policy